MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/import-hr-data.md

 ## Existing HR connectors

-On Dec 13, 2021, we released Empoloyee profile data scenario for HR connectors.
-If you created an HR connector before Dec 13, 2021, we will migrate all your existing instances so that it continues to import your configured HR data to the Microsoft cloud.
+On December 13, 2021, we released the employee profile data scenario for HR connectors.
+If you created an HR connector before this date, we will migrate the existing instances or your organization's HR connectors so your HR data continues to be imported to the Microsoft cloud.
 You don't have to do anything to maintain this functionality.
-You can keep using the connector without any disruption.
+You can keep using these  connectors without disruption.

-If you want to implement Employee profile data, please create a new HR connector and configure it as required.
-After you create a new HR connector, run the script using the job ID of the new connector and CSV file(s) with the Employee profile data as described in the above.
+If you want to implement the employee profile data scenario, you create a new HR connector and configure it as required.
+After you create a new HR connector, run the script using the job ID of the new connector and CSV files with [employee profile data](#csv-file-for-employee-profile-data-preview) previously described in this article.